 Eating for the Winter Season

-Here’s a long but wonderful blog; Introduction to Ayurveda: Winter Season Six Tastes & Eating for Dosha/Constitution.
+Her’s a wonder blog on the Introduction to Ayurveda : Winter Season Six Tastes & Eating for Dosha/Constitution.
 Weather and vegetation change around the sun and the seasons, so why shouldn’t we?
-Aligning diet and lifestyle with the seasons is a strong tool for boosting immunity and preventing illness.
+Eating for the Winter Season by aligning diet and lifestyle is a strong tool for boosting immunity and preventing illness.

 Geographically the seasons come at diﬀerent times, so observe the nature around you and apply the appropriate principles and practices.